 Going beyond the usual PTMs and PTA meets, the initiative enables us to learn more closely and intimately about the home lives of our students, develop a rapport with parents and thereby truly reach out and cater to the specific needs of each individual child and family.
 It encompasses a wide variety of intensively planned events and initiatives each of which encourage parental participation in varied ways.

-Informal and ‘fun’ community events are organized by the team for families on weekend mornings and afternoons.
+Informal and ‘fun’ community events are organised by the team for families on weekend mornings and afternoons.
 Taking the form of heritage walks, community cook-outs, adventure camps, and kite-flying events, they provide important opportunities for teachers to interact with families in a relaxed, informal atmosphere and build bonds of openness and trust with them.

 A special community meet is ‘Masti Ke Ghol’.
-Organized at the beginning of the academic year, it encourages teachers to break the ice with new parents by joining hands and jointly organizing a fun event for students (a play, a cook-out or even a cricket match!).
+Organised at the beginning of the academic year, it encourages teachers to break the ice with new parents by joining hands and jointly organising a fun event for students (a play, a cook-out or even a cricket match!).
 As new parents visit school, planning and brainstorming together with teachers, they begin to lower their defences and develop mutual understanding and respect.

 The annual curricular workshop – ‘Learning to Learn’ is another noteworthy feature of the Chhaya programme.
 As part of the workshop, teachers and students attempt to make teaching and learning visible, explaining and demonstrating the key tenets of the Aham-Sah Way.
 This helps to familiarise parents with our curricular approach.
 More specific workshops relating to particular subjects or concepts are also conducted, for example, a workshop on ‘Phonics Teaching’ has become an annual feature.
 As part of other curricular interactions, parents are regularly invited to view assembly presentations and class project displays.